Scatter Feeding Dogs: A Step-by-Step Guide To Our Favourite Calm Enrichment Activity!

 Benefit 3: Boosts your dog’s confidence

 The simplicity of scatter feeding is also beneficial – find the treat, eat the treat.
-This easy win helps boost your dog’s confidence and a confident dog is happy and less stressed.
+This easy win helps boost your dog’s confidence and a confident dog is happier and less stressed.
+Higher levels of confidence help dogs cope with everyday life and as well as supporting them in making ‘better’ decisions, such as recalling from distractions and more balanced greetings and interactions.

 Benefit 4: Calming & relaxing

-This easy introduction to enrichment is easy for the owner and enjoyable and rewarding for the dog.
+Scatter feeding dogs is a good starting point, especially if they are get frustrated with more challenging puzzle toys.
+This easy introduction to enrichment activities is easy for the owner as well as being enjoyable and rewarding for the dog.
 It’s a win-win.
-Who knows, it may inspire you to try a scent class with your dog.
+Who knows, it may inspire you to try a scent class with your dog. but it's ok if scatter feeding on your lawn is as far as you take it!

 Benefit 6: Provides a method of slow feeding

 This slow-feeding activity helps to prolong meals.
-This is good for dogs who otherwise gulp down their dinner and are most at risk of bloat (such as Great Danes, St. Bernards, Irish Wolfhounds, Boxers and other deep-chested, large breeds).
+This is helpful for dogs that otherwise gulp their dinner and are most at risk of bloat (such as Great Danes, St. Bernards, Irish Wolfhounds, Boxers and other deep-chested, large breeds).
+Scatter feeding is an easy way to utilise some of your dog’s daily food or treats for enrichment.

 What you will need